eb3095/glamour/README.md

 ### Requirements

-This requires MongoDB as a database.
-You will also need a Reddit API key and a Reddit user.
-This was made and tested with the newest version of NodeJS, v11.15.0.
-I do not know if it will work on older versions and it is untested on any other version.
-This was created on Linux, it should work on Windows but it was not tested.
+* MongoDB for the database
+* Reddit API and User
+* Tested on NodeJS v11.15.0, may work on other versions
+* Only tested on Linux, should work on Windows

 ### Installation

-This was created on Linux, it should work on Windows but it was not tested.
-The instructions are for Linux.
+In a CMD/terminal,

 ```
 git clone https://github.com/eb3095/glamour.git